Tillamook language

 Tillamook is an extinct Salishan language, formerly spoken by the Tillamook people in northwestern Oregon, United States.
 The last fluent speaker was Minnie Scovell who died in 1972.
-In an effort to prevent the language from being lost, a group of researchers from the University of Hawaii interviewed the few remaining Tillamook speakers and created a 120-page dictionary.
+In an effort to prevent the language from being lost, a group of researchers from the University of Hawai'i interviewed the few remaining Tillamook speakers and created a 120-page dictionary.